General and competitive entry programs

 Direct entry

-Most applicants who apply for direct admission into a competitive entry program are reviewed first for general admission in either bachelor of arts or bachelor of science.
-For example, bachelor of engineering applicants will be considered first for bachelor of science general admisson.
+If you are applying from high school or from an international post-secondary institution for a direct-entry program, your application will be reviewed first for general admission in either bachelor of arts or bachelor of science.
+For example, bachelor of engineering applicants will be considered first for bachelor of science general admission.

-If you have previously attended a Canadian post-secondary institution (other than College of the North Atlantic), you will only be considered for direct admission to the competitive entry degree program.
+If you have previously attended a Canadian post-secondary institution, you will only be considered for admission to the competitive-entry degree program.

-Direct entry into the following competitive entry programs is possible:
+Direct entry into the following competitive programs is possible:

 Once your application is received and/or assessed for general admission eligibility, your application will be forwarded to the academic unit for consideration.
 Decisions will be made by the academic unit and communicated to you via email.